reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 Conceptually, `<PostsList>` is still doing all the same work it was before, but **we were able to replace the multiple `useSelector` calls and the `useEffect` dispatch with a single call to `useGetPostsQuery()`**.

+Previously, we were selecting a list of post IDs from the store, passing a post ID to each `<PostExcerpt>` component, and selecting each individual `Post` object from the store separately.
+Since the `posts` array already has all of the post objects, we've switched back to passing the post objects themselves down as props.

 :::tip

 You should normally use the query hooks to access cached data in components - you _shouldn't_ write your own `useSelector` calls to access fetched data or `useEffect` calls to trigger fetching!

 :::

+### Query Hook Result Objects

 Each generated query hook returns a "result" object containing several fields, including:

-- `data`: the actual response contents from the server. **This field will be `undefined` until the response is received**.
+- `data`: the actual response contents from the server for the most recent _successful_ cache entry data. **This field will be `undefined` until the response is received**.
+- `currentData`: The response contents for the _current_ query arguments.
+This can switch to `undefined` if the query arguments are changed and a request starts because there isn't an existing cache entry.
-- `isLoading`: a boolean indicating if this hook is currently making the _first_ request to the server.
+- `isLoading`: a boolean indicating if this hook is currently making the _first_ request to the server because there isn't any data yet.
 (Note that if the parameters change to request different data, `isLoading` will remain false.)
 - `isFetching`: a boolean indicating if the hook is currently making _any_ request to the server
 - `isSuccess`: a boolean indicating if the hook has made a successful request and has cached data available (ie, `data` should be defined now)
 - `isError`: a boolean indicating if the last request had an error